An exact reproduction of the ad that George Donner placed

-In 1956, the right-of-way of this original California highway from Donner Lake to beyond the summit was "relinquished" by Caltrans to Nevada County but Caltrans retained ultimate control of the road.
-The road was openly used by the public for recreation and access from 1926 until 1989, when a portion of the land over which the easement passes was blocked by new owners who purchased several hundred acres from the Southern Pacific Development Company in 1987.
-This website began in 2005 as a vehicle to end this blockade by pressuring politicians of Nevada County and Truckee.
+In 1956, the right-of-way of this original California highway from Donner Lake to beyond the summit was "relinquished" by Caltrans to Nevada and Placer Counties with Caltrans retaining ultimate control of the road.
+The road was openly used by the public for recreation and access from 1926 until 1989, when a portion of the land over which the highway passes was blocked by new owners of the surrounding land who purchased several hundred acres from the Southern Pacific Development Company in 1987.
+This website began in 2005 as a vehicle to end this illegal blockade by pressuring politicians of Nevada County and Truckee.
 Unbelievably, those politicians ferociosly fought us for years, but in 2011, after help from Caltrans, we won.
-The public can now again freely use their old road and the 300 acres around it, which is now California state park land.
+The public can now again freely use their old road and, as a bonus, 300 acres around it which is now California state park land.

 You'll find much more detailed history of the old road in the Hiking section.

 Everything REALLY began with the building of the Transcontinental Railroad 1862-69

 Theodore Judah, born in 1826 in Bridgeport, Connecticut, was the founder of the transcontinental railroad.
 He was an engineer "obsessed" with building a transcontinental railroad.
 While in his 20s and working as chief engineer for Sacramento railroads in the late 1850s and early 1860s, he made several trips via Panama Canal to Washington DC to lobby for his "crazy" plan...with little result.
 He was able to obtain some support from San Francisco investors but they soon backed out, so he hit up Sacramento investors.
 He found several willing merchants, including four who would become famous and wealthy...Leland Stanford, Charles Crocker, Mark Hopkins, and Collis Huntington.
 Their new company was the Central Pacific Railroad and they began pushing for additional financing from the federal government.